Never heard of Manly? Well we’re going to let you in on a little secret. … Read more

 Housing

 Students live in University of Wollongong housing with local and other international students.
-A range of accommodation options are available, including on and off-campus, catered and self-catered.
-All off-campus housing is accessible from campus via a free shuttle bus.
+A range of accommodation options are available, including on-campus, catered and self-catered.

 TEAN Staff